hyz-courses/CISC3024-Pattern-Recognition-Notes/04_Dimension_Reduction.md

 	- In other words, $U$ denotes the relationships among the dimensions in data samples.

 - [i] How exactly?
-	- Each column vector of $U$ is a unit vector, and $U$'s column vectors are all orthogonal to each other.
+	- Each column vector of $U$ is a unit vector, and $U$'s column vectors are all perpendicular 垂直 to each other, with dot product of $0$.
 	- Each column vector of $U$ represents a *co-tendency* among all the features within a data sample.
 	- The more left the column vector is located, the more important it is.
 ## 4.1.2 Calculation Procedures